Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_operators.md

 | `<=`       | Less than or equal to       | x <= y    |

 ## Jaclang Logical Operators
-Logical operators are used to combine conditional statements:
+Logical operators are used to combine conditional statements.

 | Operator | Description                                       | Example                     |
 |----------|---------------------------------------------------|-----------------------------|